-12 Children missing from education
+12 Children who are Absent from Education

-- 12.1.1 A child going missing from education is a potential indicator of abuse or neglect.
-Where a child is reported to be missing education we will comply with our statutory duty to inform the Local Authority of any student who falls within the reporting notification requirements outlined in Children Missing Education -Statutory guidance for local authorities (DfE September 2016) and follow the Leeds Children's Services LA procedure and contact: cme@leeds.gov.uk.
+- 12.1.1 A child who is absent as well as missing from education is a potential indicator of abuse or neglect.
+Where a child is reported to be missing education we will comply with our statutory duty to inform the Local Authority of any student who falls within the reporting notification requirements outlined in Children Missing Education - Statutory guidance for local authorities (DfE September 2016) and follow the Leeds Children's Services LA procedure and contact: cme@leeds.gov.uk.
 Tel: 0113 378 9686. - 12.1.2 Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse or neglect, CSE or CCE including involvement in County Lines.
 School staff members must follow our procedures for reporting children who are absent / go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future (see Appendix 10).